AMKyaw/Bear-Responsive-Menu/README.txt

 Features
 ------------

 A simple module for a great responsive navigation solution.
 Full UI and supports expandable navigation children.
+No need for media query

 Known Issues
 ------------

-Needs Jquery Update as the script requires 1.8 or above.
+Needs Jquery Update as the script requires 1.7 or above.

 Author
 ------------